Comfort-Aware Building Climate Control Using Distributed-Parameter Models: NUMERICAL METHOD

-Once we have found descent directions using the QP problems in eqs.~\eqref{eq:qp_grad_estimate} and~\eqref{eq:qp_grad_control}, we use Armijo's method~\cite{armijo1966minimization} to compute step sizes that guarantee the convergence of our algorithms to points satisfying first-order necessary optimality conditions.
-That is, we find the largest scalars $\beta_e, \beta_c \in [0,1]$ such that, if $V_e(\pi_0,\theta) < 0$ then:
+Once we have found descent directions using the QP problems in eqs.~\eqref{eq:qp_grad_control}, we use Armijo's method~\cite{armijo1966minimization} to compute step sizes that guarantee the convergence of our algorithms to points satisfying first-order necessary optimality conditions.
+That is, we find the largest scalar $\beta_c \in [0,1]$ such that, if $V_c(g_{T_e},g_u) < 0$ then